EducationShinyAppTeam/Style_Guide/README.md

 instructions on installing and usage.

 ### Sample App
-Bob has created a Sample App repository that you can use as a template for your own apps.
+Bob and Neil have created a Sample App repository that you can use as a template for your own apps.
 To get started, clone the [Sample\_App](https://github.com/EducationShinyAppTeam/Sample_App) template repo found on GitHub.
 This will provide you with a skeleton for organizing your files as well as your code.
 There are several methods you can use: